Skip to main content

 Annual Revenue

 The primary driver of your GL premium.
-Carriers use your revenue as a proxy for exposure — more jobs means more chances for something to go wrong.
-A sole proprietor doing $80K/year pays a fraction of what a company doing $600K/year pays.
+Carriers use revenue as a proxy for exposure because more jobs usually mean more chances for something to go wrong.
+Accurate sales estimates matter because underreporting can create audit or claim problems later.

 Services You Offer